 Step 3: Problem Solving:

-Brainstorm solutions with your child, such as your child might tell “Next time we are playing and talking online if this continues, I will stop playing, also I will do my best to get more scores”
+Brainstorm solutions with your child, such as your child might tell “Next time we are playing if this continues, I will stop playing.”

 Say, “What’s bothering you the most?”
-This helps your child identify the ROOT of the problem, making it less intimidating and easier to solve.
+This helps your child understands the ROOT of the problem, making it less intimidating and easier to solve.

 Repeat back what your child says.
 Now that your child has identified “the hard part,” he will likely be able to come up with a different solution and a stronger one, also it will be a relief as a self-expression technique.